 Crawl, Don’t Walk

-Okay, you might feel a little silly at first but crawling is a great way to distribute your weight more evenly.
-So instead of all your weight being centered where your feet are, it’s spread out across your hands, knees and feet.
 Crawling will also greatly decrease your chances of falling which is important.
 Crawling will also ensure that you move slowly and will help you feel soft spots before you put all your weight on them.

 Always Move Forward

 Okay, it might seem a little obvious but if you’ve ever put on an RV cover you’ve probably been tempted to walk it backwards over the top of your rig.
-This just isn’t safe and risk for tripping on something is too dangerous!
-For an easy way to get your RV cover on (without walking backwards) check out this video:
+This just isn’t safe and the risk of tripping on something is too dangerous!

-Factors Impacting RV Roof Weight Capacity
+What Factors Impact RV Roof Weight Capacity?

 There are quite a few factors that can impact the overall weight capacity of your roof.
 Let’s break it down starting with the most important.